Research Interest Areas: Golden Age Literature, Spain pre-1800, Poetry, Moral Treatises, Women Writers, Cultural and

 At the moment I'm focused on sixteenth-century moral and spiritual treatises and manuals, particularly the works of Francisco de Osuna, their relationship to Renaissance Humanism and their role in the continuation of premodern frameworks for knowledge and concepts of human nature.
-While my research focuses on Spanish culture and literature pre-1800, in courses and work with graduate students we also study contemporary cultural theory, literary genres from the Mediterranean and Atlantic worlds across periods, medieval texts, and issues of ethnicity, social class, and gender.
+While my research focuses on Spanish early modern cultural history and literature, in courses and work with graduate students we also study contemporary cultural theory, literary genres from the Mediterranean and Atlantic worlds across periods, medieval texts, and issues of ethnicity, social class, and gender.
 Interested graduate students, please read my guidelines for working together.

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.

 "Winds, Heart, and Heat in Premodern Franciscan and Nahua Concepts of 'Soul.'" (forthcoming in Colonial Latin American Review).

 “‘Your Clogs will be My Stairway to Heaven:’ A Wife’s Spiritual Goodness in Francisco de Osuna’s Reformist Dialogue on Marriage, Norte de los estados.”
 Paradigm Shifts during the Global Middle Ages and Renaissance.
 Ed.
 Albrecht Classen.
 Turnhout, Belgium: Brepols. (forthcoming).